The Block Editor

 Let's take a look at exactly what these functions do!

-The first icon, which looks like a letter H, converts your blo.pngck to a header which is important for adding titles and subtitles to your text.
+The second option, Header, inserts a header block which is important for adding titles and subtitles to your text.
 This is useful not just for the aesthetics, but also as properly-used headers can be useful for SEO, improving your findability in search engines.

-Clicking on the header icon will, by default, convert your block to an H2 header, since usually the H1 should be used only once in the post title.
-However, you may convert your block to any header from H1 to H6 using their respective icons that appear in the Formatting Toolbar after clicking the header icon.
+Clicking on the header option will, by default, insert an H2 header, since usually the H1 should be used only once in the post title.
+However, you may convert your block to any header from H1 to H6 using their respective icons that appear when opening the Formatting Toolbar.

 Inserting Images

-The second icon in the Insert Bar allows you to insert an image into the block.
-Clicking on this icon will create an image block, where you may then drag and drop an image file into the grey area to insert the image, or click on the Select File button to open your computer's file explorer to choose a file.
+The third option in the Insert Bar allows you to insert an Image into the block.
+Clicking on this option will create an image block, where you may then drag and drop an image file into the grey area to insert the image, or click on the Select File button to open your computer's file explorer to choose a file.

 Once a picture has been chosen it will be added to the block; at this point, there are multiple additional options available for styling and adding captions and other elements to the image.

 To add a caption and alt-text to your image, insert your text in the respective fields underneath the image.
-For styling your image, you can use the Formatting Toolbar which is accessible at the top of the image; the functions in this toolbar are covered in the next section of this guide.
+For styling your image, you can open the Formatting Toolbar.

 Styling Your Image

-The first three icons in this section allow you to select the size of the image on the page; the first icon sets the image to be slightly smaller than the width of the text, the second icon sets the image to be slightly wider than the text, and the third icon sets the width to the full size of the page.
-The image will be dynamically scaled to show each option as it is chosen, so feel free to test them all to see which one works for you!
+The first three icons in the Formatting Toolbar for the image block allow you to select the size of the image on the page; the first icon sets the image to be slightly smaller than the width of the text, the second icon sets the image to be slightly wider than the text, and the third icon sets the width to the full size of the page.
+The image will be dynamically-scaled to show each option as it is chosen, so feel free to test them all to see which one works for you!

 Creating a Link in the Image